alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 7. The content was matched by a machine-learning classifier with the following training set: ...

-## Conversation Metadata
+## Conversation Metadata as **OPTIONAL** PCASM

-Examples of Conversation Metadata are given in the main text.
+Examples of Conversation Metadata would include, non-exclusively:

+1.  maillist email addresses

+2.  maillist server names

+3.  group titles

+4.  group topics

+5.  group icons

+6.  group participant lists

 ## Non-PCASM